karowan/Recurring_Transaction/README.md

+**If you can avoid it, do not use this script.
+There is a much better solution to this problem if you look into the ethTx adapter that is built into every node by default.
+If you still want to use this script, the instructions must be followed exactly or there will likely be an error.**

 Setup
 ==========
 **Use this at your own risk.
 Please use throwaway addresses when using this as I have done nothing to secure the data being transferred.
 This is purely meant to fulfill the recurring job requests and nothing more.**